juliosueiras/terraform-lsp/docs/editors/vim.md

 Todo: add config snippets

-- Should work with all lsp plugin on vim
+- Should work with all LSP plugin on vim